 Baking a cake with a recipe you haven’t experimented with can be nerve-wracking.
-As much as meticulously as you may try to follow the recipe and measure everything out correctly, you might still get confused because you have no idea how the batter is supposed to look like.
+As meticulously as you may try to follow the recipe and measure everything out correctly, you might still get confused because you have no idea how thick the cake batter should be.

 I’m Angie, and when I was just starting out in my baking journey, I remember having a general idea of what cake batter looks like and freaked out when I didn’t get mine to that consistency.
 I’d add more water or milk to try and thin it out or add more flour to thicken it.